chartjs/chartjs-plugin-datalabels/docs/positioning.md

 ## Alignment and Offset

 The `align` option defines the position of the label relative to the anchor point position and orientation.

-Supported values for `align`:
+Its value can be expressed either by a number representing the clockwise angle (in degree) or by one of the following string presets:
-- `start`: the label is positioned before the anchor point
+- `start`: the label is positioned before the anchor point, following the same direction
+- `end`: the label is positioned after the anchor point, following the same direction
 - `center` (default): the label is centered on the anchor point
+- `right`: the label is positioned to the right of the anchor point (0°)
+- `bottom`: the label is positioned to the bottom of the anchor point (90°)
+- `left`: the label is positioned to the left of the anchor point (180°)
-- `end`: the label is positioned after the anchor point
+- `top`: the label is positioned to the top of the anchor point (270°)

 The `offset` represents the distance (in pixels) to pull the label *away* from the anchor point.
 This option is **not applicable** when `align` is `center`.
 Also note that if `align` is `start`, the label is moved in the opposite direction.
 The default value is `4`.